aaronmoodie/vimdotfile/README.md

 I use Vundle to manage all of my Vim plugins.
 Vundle is great, and you should use it too.
 Visit the [Vundle Github page](https://github.com/gmarik/Vundle.vim) for installation instructions.

 #### The Silver Searcher
-The Silver Search is a replacement for Grep, and is lightning fast.
-You'll need to install The Silver Searcher so that searching in Vim (via the CtrlP plugin) functions correctly.
+I use The Silver Search as a replacement for Grep in CtrlP.
 Visit the [Github page](https://github.com/ggreer/the_silver_searcher) for installation instructions.

 ## Installation
 After you have installed the requirements above, clone this repo to your home directory as a folder named `.vim`